The effects of rounding errors in the nodes on barycentric interpolation

 The first formula is a polynomial for any weights, but it only interpolates $f$ if

-The second formula always interpolates $f$ at the nodes $x_k$, but it is a polynomial for all $\wvec{y}$ only if the weights are of the form $w_k = \tau_n \wfc{\lambda_k}{\wvec{x}}$, where $\tau_n$ is independent of $k$.
+The second formula always interpolates $f$ at the nodes $x_k$, but it is a polynomial for all $\wvec{y}$ only if the weights are of the form $w_k = \kappa_n \wfc{\lambda_k}{\wvec{x}}$, where $\kappa_n$ is independent of $k$.

 Historically, Taylor \cite{TAYLOR} and Salzer \cite{SALZER} considered weights for which the second formula is a polynomial.
-The recent literature is also concerned with strictly rational second formulae \cite{BERRUT_POLE,BOS,BOSGEN,FLOATER}.
-Here, we focus on the classical case considered by Salzer, in which the $x_k$ are the Chebyshev points of the second kind, $x_k := - \cos \! \frac{k \pi}{n}$, and the weights $w_k$ are of the form $\tau_n \wfcc{\lambda_k}{\wvec{x}}$.
-We refer to these nodes and weights as {\it Salzer's setting}.
-Parts of our analysis also apply to Berrut's \cite{BERRUT_POLE} and Floater's \cite{FLOATER} formulae.
-However, our results are not as relevant for these strictly rational barycentric formulae since they are more robust to imprecise nodes.
+The recent literature is also concerned with strictly rational second formulae \cite{BERRUT_POLE,BOS,BOSGEN,FLOATER}, and we address this case in \cite{MascCam}.
+Here we focus on polynomial interpolation, specially in the classical case considered by Salzer, in which we interpolate at the Chebyshev points of the second kind.

+In theory, barycentric interpolation at the Chebyshev points leads to accurate results.
+In practice, the first barycentric formula with these nodes suffers from accuracy problems when the number of nodes is large.
+In order to understand these problems, we must consider the steps outlined in Figure \ref{figure_steps}:

-The errors in Step II are ignored sometimes.
-However, Table \ref{table_rho} below shows their relevance.
-This table compares the errors introduced by Step II and by Step III in Figure \ref{figure_steps} for usual implementations of formulae \wref{first_formula} and \wref{second_formula} over two sets of points $T_{-1,n}$ and $T_{0,n}$ described in appendix \ref{sec_experiments}.
-The set $T_{x,n}$ contains $10^5$ points near $x$, with some of them very close to the nodes $x_k$ and others equally spaced in the intervals $(x_k, x_{k+1})$.
-Table \ref{table_rho} shows that the errors introduced by Step II can be larger than those introduced by Step III for both formulae.
-The entries in bold face highlight Step II errors that are much larger than Step III errors for the first formula.
+The errors in Step II are not considered to their full extent in the current literature.
+For instance, \cite{HIGHAM_STAB} takes into account the rounding errors in the evaluation of \pRef{def_lambda}, but it does not consider weights obtained from closed form expressions evaluated at exact nodes, as in Salzer's case.
+Table \ref{table_rho} compares the errors introduced by Step II and by Step III for usual implementations of formulae \pRef{first_formula} and \pRef{second_formula} in Salzer's case over two sets of points $X_{-1,n}$ and $X_{0,n}$ described in Appendix \ref{section_experiments}.
+It shows that the errors introduced by Step II can be larger than those introduced by Step III for both formulae.
+The entries in bold face in Table \ref{table_rho} highlight Step II errors that are much larger than Step III errors for the first formula.